moh-afifi/e-commerce/README.md

     2- flutter run --flavor wssal

-- Note that this app contains two flavors: one for production and the other one is for demo.
+- Note that this app contains two flavors: one for releases and the other one is for demo.
+- Also note that the base url in the project is for test-purposes and not a production one.

 ## Login Credentials: